ldijkman/Arduino_Plant_Watering_System/README.md

 do not know yet how to get rit of this, some old buffer?

-add a dollar for ESP8266 for RealTime serial WIFI monitor or download SD-card CSV LOG file ???
+add a 1 dollar for ESP8266 for RealTime serial WIFI monitor or download SD-card CSV LOG file ???

-or add an ethernetshield for hardwired localarea net connection or data log download and realtime graphic monitoring
+or add a 2 dollar  ethernet module for hardwired localarea net connection or data log download and realtime graphic monitoring

 -------